We work in partnership with international global health organisations, foundations and their partners in developing countries

 Rachel Howard works in Research Partnership’s Global Health team and is currently based in New York, having previously lived and worked in Asia.
 She has considerable experience managing large-scale multi-country research projects, with particular focus on conducting research in low and middle income countries.
 Rachel's key healthcare areas of expertise include vaccines and infectious diseases.

-- How buyer insights guided the development of an effective market strategy for a HIV product
+- How buyer insights supported the development of an effective market strategy

 The challengeOur client was developing a new product for HIV and needed to understand buyer willingness to pay in the emerging markets of South Africa, Kenya, and India.
 They needed to understand how new medicines are added to the guidelines and how they are evaluated and funded.
-They also needed to gain an understanding of stakeholders’ reactions to their product, the drivers and barriers to…read more »Opportunity Assessment for a Rare Disease Product in Emerging Markets
+They also needed to gain an understanding of stakeholders’ reactions to their product, the drivers and barriers to…read more »How the opportunity for a product treating a rare haematology disease in Emerging Markets was evaluated using a multi-stakeholder approach

-Our client wanted to determine how to maximise the commercial opportunities for a product indicated for a rare disease in a range of emerging marketsread more »Using mobile “diary” research to capture patient-generated insights in COPD
+Our client wanted to determine how to maximise the commercial opportunities for a product indicated for a rare disease in a range of emerging marketsread more »How mobile diaries were used to capture patient-generated insights in COPD

-Research Partnership wanted to test the value and functionality of an app-based data collection tool which would give patients control of the market research interaction, and consequently deliver greater insights at key moments in the patient journey.read more »Evaluating the potential of a pre-launch product in a real-life setting
+Research Partnership wanted to test the value and functionality of an app-based data collection tool which would give patients control of the market research interaction, and consequently deliver greater insights at key moments in the patient journey.read more »How a real-world methodology was used to understand the potential for a pre-launched product in type 2 diabetes

 Our client was developing a new product for treating Type 2 diabetes, which they were preparing for launch.
 In an increasingly competitive diabetes market, with new brands and formulations frequently becoming available, our client needed to determine the unmet needs of current type 2 diabetes patients and identify where the greatest opportunity lay for their new product.read more »